 Growing up, I remember watching TV shows like Dallas where the characters would regularly screw each other over, excusing their behavior with the phrase “it’s just business.”

 While I don’t recommend you turn into J.R.
-Ewing anytime soon, I do think it’s important to not invest so much of your identify into your business that you lose perspective on where you stop and the business begins.
+Ewing anytime soon, I do think it’s important to not invest so much of your identity into your business that you lose perspective on where you stop and the business begins.
 This is true even if the business is a success.

 Do You Dream of Starting a Business?